-We consider our marketable securities as available-for-sale as defined in Statement 115, "Accounting for Certain Investments in Debt and Equity Securities" ("Statement 115").
-These investments are recorded at fair value and are classified as marketable securities in the accompanying consolidated balance sheet as of March 31, 2009.
-The changes in fair values, net of applicable taxes, are recorded as unrealized gains (losses) as a component of accumulated other comprehensive income in stockholders' equity.
+Marketable securities are classified as available-for-sale.
+These investments are recorded at fair value and are classified as marketable securities in the accompanying consolidated balance sheets.
+The changes in fair values, net of applicable taxes, are recorded as unrealized gains (losses) as a component of accumulated other comprehensive income (loss) in stockholders' equity.